Mohsen Heidari Alekasir: Teachers

 and other well-known Ayatollahs, among Mirza Jawad Tabrizi, Hashemi Shahroodi, Mousavi Jazayeri, Javadi Amoli, Mesbah Yazdi, Mazaheri, Ma’refat, Khaz’ali and so on.
-Meanwhile, according to his statement, Ayatollah Sobhani and َAyatollah Mousavi Jazayeri have writtenly confirmed his Ijtihad and power on Inference of religious Ahkam (rulings) in written.
+Meanwhile, according to his statement, Ayatollah Sobhani and َAyatollah Mousavi Jazayeri have confirmed his Ijtihad and power on Inference of religious Ahkam (rulings) in writing.

 Viewpoints

 As some examples of diverse viewpoints of Ayatollah Heidari, he considers making park(s) for women as the best way to provide moral security in the society; additionally, he believes that gender segregation is regarded as the most appropriate gift for women.
 Meanwhile, several times, he has criticized the related officials due to transferring the water of Karun river to other places which can be led into diverse problems for Khuzestan and other provinces, because it is the serious demand of the Khuzestan people and its authorities that the water of Karun should not be transferred, since the reduction of its water is caused of different problems.